Lab 5: Droughts of the Past

 In Part A, students get an overview of the drought that resulted in the "Dust Bowl" of the 1930s.
 You may decide to show part of the PBS video "Surviving the Dust Bowl" in class.
 It is available for purchase from the PBS shop.
 It is also available in many public libraries.
 The most relevant segments of the video for this lesson are Chapters 3 and 4.
 The lab Web pages direct students to explore the video's companion website and view streaming video of personal accounts from people who lived through the experience.

 Students examine droughts of the recent past in Part B. In order to gain a sense of the variability of drought events, students choose and view several maps of drought distribution from the past 10 years.
-Then students examine a set of graphs and maps that show notable droughts over the past century.
-They also use an online animation to examine drought patterns from the past 300 years.
+Then students examine a set of graphs and maps graphs and maps (Acrobat (PDF) 903kB Oct23 18) that show notable droughts over the past century.
+They also use the North American Drought Atlas's online animation to examine drought patterns from the past 300 years and compare drought maps using instrument data and reconstruction data from three years NADA Historical Comparison Maps (Acrobat (PDF) 2.7MB Oct31 18).
+Finally, they watch a brief film about Tree Ring Analysis to learn more about the proxy data used to reconstruct the ancient maps used in the animation.
+In the Optional Extension for Part B, students are walked through how to find their own maps from the North American Drought Atlas to compare the different data sets.

 Part C explores the frequency and severity of drought, first by consulting maps that show drought distribution during different time periods and then by river basin.
 This lesson concludes with students performing Internet searches to find out about evidence for medieval megadroughts of southwestern North America.

-You may want to provide a hard copy of the activity sheet (Acrobat (PDF) 38kB Aug4 08) on which students can record their answers.
+You may want to provide a hard copy of the activity sheet (Acrobat (PDF) 36kB Dec18 18) on which students can record their answers.
 A

 This file is only accessible to verified educators.
 If you would like access to this file, please enter your email address below.
 If you are new to the site, you will be asked to complete a short request form.
 If you have already been verified by the EarthLabs project, you will be taken directly to the file download page.